ARM-software/acle/CONTRIBUTING.md

 request](https://github.com/ARM-software/acle/pulls), together with
 the following helpful information:

-1. A rationale covering why these intrinsics or macros.
+1. A rationale in favour of these intrinsics or macros.
 2. A design document to keep track of the reasoning that made the proposal reach its current state.